RenQilei/renqilei.me/README.md

 Released under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) License by Qilei Ren with 💝.

-Seriously I am not expert on license issues, I just found out that you should keep codes open-sourced with the same license, that is what I mean, just do it for fun.
+Seriously I am not an expert on license issues, I just found out that you should keep codes open-sourced with the same license, that is what I mean, just do it for fun.